West Virginia University at Parkersburg

 - West Virginia University (WVU) Parkersburg is a public institution of higher education, affiliated with West Virginia University, separately accredited by the Higher Learning Commission, and operated by the state of West Virginia.
 WVU Parkersburg is a higher education center offering community college programs and bachelor's degrees.
 It is a member institution of the Community and Technical College System of West Virginia.
 WVU Parkersburg is the only public community college in West Virginia accredited to offer baccalaureate degrees.
 It is the fifth largest institution of higher education in West Virginia.
 West Virginia University at Parkersburg provides accessible, life-changing educational opportunities in a safe and supportive environment.
 Opportunities include career pathways from certificate to baccalaureate, global studies, workplace experience, civic engagement, leadership studies.

-- The teacher population of 142 teachers has declined by 21% over five years.
+- The teacher population of 142 teachers has stayed relatively flat over five years.

 |West Virginia University at Parkersburg||(WV) Community College Avg.|